MRCIEU/python_and_health_ds_training/pre-course-installation-guide.md

 You should download miniconda from this page https://docs.anaconda.com/miniconda/ and install it in a terminal.

-# Create the conda environment
+# Step 3: Create the conda environment

 ## Using Graphical tool

-As shown in the figure below, go to the "Environments" tab (<span style="color:blue">blue</span>) in Navigator and select "Import" (<span style="color:red">red</span>) and load the environment.yml file.
+As shown in the figure below, go to the "Environments" tab (<span style="color:blue">blue</span>) in Navigator and select "Import" (<span style="color:red">red</span>) and load the environment.yml file saved in Step 1.
 You could choose to rename the environment to "python-training" or other names (optional).

 If your installation is successful, you should be able to see the "python-training" name appear (<span style="color:green">green</span>).